-Complete form TC-40V, Clean Fuel Vehicle Tax Credit, with the Division of Air Quality approval stamp, verifying the credit is approved.
+To take the credit you must have a TC-40V with the Division of Air Quality approval stamp.
 Do not send form TC-40V with your return.
 Keep the form and all related documents with your records.

-Note: Any credit that is more than the tax liability may be carried forward for the next five years.
+Note: Any credit that is more than the tax liability for the year of purchase may be carried forward for the next five years.
+Track your use of the credit on TC-40V.